hyoo-ru/mam_mol/crowd/readme.md

 - CRDT has stronger guarantees for events commutativity.
 This gives a strong restriction for deleting old data.
 CROWD slightly weakens the guarantees, which gives more compact data representation without garbage collection and compactification.
 - Some CROWD storages is accidentally dCRDT too.
 - Stored CROWD State can be reinterpredeted by different CROWD Storages.
+Different CROWD Storages may be cross merged.
 CRDT structures are incompatible in general.

 ### With OT